Prospective Graduate Students FAQs

 Who is required to submit TOEFL/IELTS test scores?

 A TOEFL or IELTS score is required of non-native speakers of English.
-You are exempt from submitting TOEFL or IELTS scores if you received (or will receive) an undergraduate degree from a U.S. institution or have a minimum of 3 years education from an international university where the primary language of instruction was English.
+You are exempt from submitting TOEFL or IELTS scores if you received (or will receive) an undergraduate degree from a U.S. institution or have a minimum of 3 years education from a university in an English-speaking country where the primary language of instruction was English.
 A master's degree from a U.S. university is not sufficient for an exemption.

 What are the minimum scores for the TOEFL/IELTS?